-The damage billboard is used to show little numbers above a user's head when they are damaged.
-These will only show up for the user that damaged anotheruser, not for spectatingusers.
+The damage billboard is used to show little numbers above a character's head when they are damaged.
+These will only show up for the player that damaged another player's character, not for spectating players.

 Damage billboards are handled in WeaponsSystem/Libraries/DamageBillboardHandler and can be activated from any client-side code as follows, where damage is the amount of damage done and adornmentPart is the part on which to adorn the billboard, such as the victim's head:

-The shoulder camera is a third-person camera that looks over the user's right shoulder.
+The shoulder camera is a third-person camera that looks over the player character's right shoulder.
 To customize the shoulder camera, modify the variables under the -- Configuration parameters (constants) comment in the ShoulderCamera.new() function of WeaponsSystem/Libraries/ShoulderCamera.
-You can modify things such as field of view, offset from user, walk speed while sprinting or zooming, etc.
+You can modify things such as field of view, offset from the character, walk speed while sprinting or zooming, etc.

-By default, the weapons system adds "sprint" capability to the game, so users can sprint by holding the Shift key, pushing fully up on the dynamic thumbstick (mobile), or pushing fully up on the left joystick (gamepad).
-If you want to disable sprinting, set SprintEnabled within WeaponsSystem/Configuration to false.
+By default, the weapons system adds "sprint" capability, so players can sprint by holding the Shift key, pushing fully up on the dynamic thumbstick (mobile), or pushing fully up on the left joystick (gamepad).
+If you want to disable sprinting, set the value of SprintEnabled within WeaponsSystem/Configuration to false.

-The system also reduces users' speed while they're aiming/zooming, although setting the SlowZoomWalkEnabled boolean to false disables this behavior.
+The system also reduces player speed while they're aiming/zooming, but you can disable this behavior by setting the value of SlowZoomWalkEnabled to false.